Why Technology Vocabulary Matters

 Benefits:

-• Convenience (automate tasks)
+• Convenience (automation of repetitive tasks)

 • Efficiency (optimize energy, reduce waste)